US-EPA-CAMD/easey-emissions-api/README.md

 ```

 Open [http://localhost:8080/api/emissions-mgmt/swagger/](http://localhost:8080/api/emissions-mgmt/swagger/) to view swagger documentation.
+> NOTE: The port can be changed by setting the EASEY_EMISSIONS_MGMT_API_PORT environment variable

 The page will reload if you make edits via the use of nodemon.<br />
 You will also see any lint errors in the console.